THE GUITARS OF JAMES ORMSTON BURNS

 Paul Day, 2011

-Notes concerning the conflicting contemporary info regarding RP1 / RP2 model nomenclature:
+Notes: Contemporary publicity/press info regarding RP1 / RP2 model nomenclature:

 Lew Davis has "Roy Plummer £50, Roy Plummer Special" £56